 - Value Creation

-Becoming a CPM demonstrates that you understand both the strategic and the tactical functions of product management.
-AIPMM developed the Product Management Certification program to focus on best practices that breaks through industry barriers to set the standard with proven methods and processes.
-The CPM course will cultivate the core knowledge and skills that apply to any product at any time during any phase of the product lifecycle.
+Becoming a CPM demonstrates that you understand both the strategic and the tactical functions of Product Management.
+AIPMM developed the Product Management Certification program to focus on best practices that break through industry barriers to set the standard with proven methods and processes.
+The CPM course will cultivate the core knowledge and skills that apply to any product at any time during any phase of the Product Lifecycle.